-When you experience pain, it signals an action potential to go down the axon of the presynaptic neuron causing Ca+ (Calcium) influx into the cell from extracellular fluid to intracellular fluid, ultimately depolarizing the neuron.
+When you experience pain, your brain signals an action potential to go down the axon of the presynaptic neuron causing Ca+ (Calcium) influx into the cell from extracellular fluid to intracellular fluid, ultimately depolarizing the neuron.

 Ok, we get that was a mouthful.
 But to put it into simpler terms, pain is essentially perception.
-It’s created by your brain and is widely interconnected throughout your body.
-There are changes that happen in your brain as you experience pain.
-We have presynaptic neurons & post synaptic neurons that signal back and forth to each other as you experience pain.
-This is how our cells communicate.
-Your pre-synapse signals an action potential to the post synaptic neuron.
-The pre-synaptic neuron opens its Ca (calcium) voltage-gated channels, so you’ll get an influx of calcium going into the pre-synapse.
+It’s created by our brain and is widely interconnected throughout our body.
+There are changes that happen in our brain as we experience pain.
+We have presynaptic neurons & post synaptic neurons that signal back and forth to each other as we experience pain.
+This is how our cells communicate: the pre-synapse signals an action potential to the post synapse.
+The pre-synaptic neuron opens its Ca (calcium) voltage-gated channels, so there is an influx of calcium going into the pre-synapse.
 Since Ca+ (calcium) is positively charged (remember protons in high school chemistry???), the influx of Ca+ depolarizes the presynaptic neuron.
-Depolarization of the presynaptic neuron is not a good thing because it causes glutamate neurotransmitters to be released into the synaptic cleft (I’ll explain this below).
+Depolarization of the presynapse is technically not a good thing because this causes glutamate neurotransmitters to be released into the synaptic cleft (I’ll explain this below).